A favicon of Afternic

 What companies use Afternic?

-Our list of companies using Afternic includes 105,428 detected domains, with 22,683 enriched company profiles (21.5% match rate).
-The dataset shows clear detection patterns: many companies use Afternic for subdomain parking (e.g., share.wsj.com, store.bethesda.net) rather than primary domains, suggesting its use for secondary assets and promotional microsites.
+Our list of companies using Afternic covers 105,428 detected domains, with 22,683 enriched company profiles (21.5% match rate).
+The dataset shows clear detection patterns: many companies use Afternic for subdomain parking (e.g., share.wsj.com, store.bethesda.net) rather than primary domains, which suggests use for secondary assets and promotional microsites.

 The company table is sorted by LinkedIn employee count, surfacing the largest organizations first.
-We've deduplicated entries by domain, when a technology appears on multiple subdomains, we keep only the first (largest company) occurrence.
+We deduplicate entries by domain.
+When a technology appears on multiple subdomains, we keep only the first occurrence (largest company).
 Detection URLs are clickable with nofollow attributes, and favicons load through a proxy to avoid client-side 404s.
-This Afternic customer list updates monthly based on TechnologyChecker.io's crawl of 29.6M domains.
+This Afternic customer list refreshes monthly based on TechnologyChecker.io's crawl of 29.6M domains.

 Download all 105,428 Afternic customers with full company data, or create a signal to track when companies start or stop using Afternic.